andrew/ultimate-awesome/README.md

 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
+- [awesome-muds](https://github.com/maldorne/awesome-muds) - A curated list of MUD development resources, tools, and apps.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-finetuning](https://github.com/mmarius/awesome-finetuning) - A curated list of resources on fine-tuning language models.
 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.
 - [awesome-kafka](https://github.com/nayekabhishek1/awesome-kafka) - A curated list about Apache Kafka.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
+- [Awesome-Websites](https://github.com/osintambition/Awesome-Websites) - A Collection of some awesome websites to make your life easier and saving time.
 - [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Related resources for incident failure diagnosis research.
 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.